 - Tips for Hiring a Salesforce Nonprofit Consultant.
 Unless you have an in-house development team with Salesforce expertise, you'll need some help implementing this versatile CRM.
 Read our advice before you hire your Salesforce consultant to make sure you find the right technology partner for your goals.

 - Top 10 Blackbaud Partners.
 Raiser's Edge is great on its own, but did you know you could make this software even more powerful?
-You can! @Pay's list of the best Blackbaud partners can be your guide as you implement a nonprofit fundraising system that meets all of your needs.
+You can!
+Snowball's list of the best Blackbaud partners can be your guide as you implement a nonprofit fundraising system that meets all of your needs.